-Arraignments coming in Crocker death case
+Five suspects charged in Crocker case plead not guilty

-EFFINGHAM CO., GA (WTOC) - Five men and women charged in the deaths of two Effingham County teenagers will head back to court Wednesday morning.
+EFFINGHAM CO., GA (WTOC) - Five men and women charged in the deaths of two Effingham County teenagers pleaded not guilty in court Wednesday morning.

-An arraignment is expected to begin for the deaths of Mary and Elwyn Crocker Junior.
+Arraignment hearings were scheduled for all five suspects charged in connection to the deaths of Mary and Elwyn Crocker, Junior.

-A grand jury indicted Kimberly Renee Wright, Elwyn John Crocker Sr., Candice Heather Crocker, Mark Anthony Wright, and Roy Anthony Prater Monday in Effingham County Superior Court on March 18.
+A grand jury indicted Kimberly Renee Wright, Elwyn John Crocker Sr., Candice Heather Crocker, Mark Anthony Wright, and Roy Anthony Prater in Effingham County Superior Court on March 18.

+The two teens were found buried in the backyard of their family’s homes in December of 2018.
+Investigators say Mary likely died in October and Elwyn likely died at least a year before that.
 They are all charged with the murder and abuse of Mary.
 Three of them are charged with the murder of Elwyn.

-On Wednesday, each of the five will have to submit a plea to the courts.

-The two teens were found buried in the backyard of their family’s homes last December.
-Investigators say Mary likely died in October and Elwyn likely died at least a year before that.

-WTOC will be at the arraignment to and will have updates on the outcome of Wednesday’s proceedings.
+On Wednesday, each of the five were in court to submit a plea to the courts.
+They stepped in front of a judge and a packed courtroom to formally hear the charges they face, including beating and striking Mary Frances Crocker with multiple objects unknown to the grand jury, but known to the accused, withholding food from said child, burning her with hot water, shocking her with a stun gun, and confining her naked within a dog crate.

 - 5 arrested after missing siblings found dead in Effingham County, GA